 - Is going for treatment abroad safe?
 Am I going to put myself at risk by going abroad?

-- What is the legal scenario of the nation that I am going to visit?
+- What is the legal scenario and my legal rights of the nation that I am going to visit?

 - Are the success rates high enough in the country that I am going to?